 Reversing flow?
 Rapid changes?
 Tidal influence?
 Pumping?
 Backwater?
 Under ice?
 Small, portable and easy to use, the Argonaut-SW is your friend for all these challenging shallow-water conditions.
-The SW operates in depths from 0.2 to 5.0 meters (0.7 to 16 ft) and automatically adjusts its velocity cell with changing water level while also reporting a velocity profile for subsequent analysis.
-Just provide power, and the SW can either output data in real time or record data internally for periodic downloads.
+The SW operates in depths from 0.2 to 5.0 meters (0.7 to 16 ft) and automatically adjusts its velocity cell with changing water level while also reporting a velocity profile Example of an for subsequent analysis.
+Just provide power, Argonaut-SW installed in an and the SW can either output data in real time or record data internally for periodic downloads.